 - 1/2 cup + 1 Tbsp. natural peanut butter

 - 1/4 tsp. baking soda

 - 1/4 tsp. salt (add extra 1/8 tsp. if using unsalted peanut butter)

 - 1/2 cup semisweet or dark chocolate chips, plus a few extra to sprinkle on top

 - Preheat oven to 350 degrees.

-Source: The recipe Riley gave me was originally from Ambitious Kitchen and we tweaked it slightly to add more peanut butter and chocolate (and slightly lessen the amount of maple syrup), although I’ve seen chickpea blondies recipes floating around for years, so there are quite a few similar ones out there (ex: here, here).
+Source: My friend’s recipe was originally from Ambitious Kitchen, and we tweaked it slightly to add more peanut butter and chocolate (and slightly lessen the amount of maple syrup), although I’ve seen chickpea blondies recipes floating around for years, so there are quite a few similar ones out there (ex: here, here).

 Pin for later: